Meet our staff

 Jenny Taskey – Learning Support Program Director

 Jenny Taskey has been with Santa Cruz Montessori since 2003, when her son entered the Monarch primary class, and she joined the Learning Support Program as a SEE instructor and classroom tutor for all levels.
 Since then, she has completed her lower elementary Montessori training with the Montessori Teacher Education Center San Francisco Bay Area in San Leandro, California.
 She also received training in the Lindamood-Bell programs of Visualizing and Verbalizing as well as Seeing Stars, and the Montessori Applied to Children at Risk Training at the June Shelton School in Texas.
 Jenny was born in Germany, where she completed high school before she started her college education in America.
-She received a BS in Marine Biology from UCSC and completed the undergraduate program in psychology at San Jose State University.
-She is currently a graduate student for the masters program in Special Education at San Jose State and has taken on the role Director of the Learning Support Program.
+She received a BS in Marine Biology from UCSC and completed the undergraduate program in psychology at San Jose University where she also earned a master’s in Special Education.
+She is now serving in the role of Director of the Learning Support Program.
 She is passionate about learning and applying all she knows to help children reach their potential as happy human beings.